 Income Tax Calculator India (FY 2024–25 to FY 2026–27)

-Estimate your income tax in India and compare Old Regime vs New Regime for FY 2024–25, FY 2025–26, and FY 2026–27.
-Includes standard deduction, rebate, surcharge, cess, and TDS/advance tax (as implemented in this tool).
+Estimate your Indian income tax and compare Old Regime vs New Regime for FY 2024–25, FY 2025–26, and FY 2026–27 (standard deduction, rebate as implemented, surcharge, cess, special-rate income, and TDS/advance tax).

 Tax Inputs